jm3/racket/README.markdown

     # bask in the insanity of your app's racket!

 ## TODO:
- * implement tailing over ssh, ala GlTail
+ * implement tailing over ssh, a la GlTail
- * yaml-ize sound reaction mapping
  * implement light control via [arduino](http://rad.rubyforge.org/)
  * figure out if syslog is what we want for aggregate logfiles from multiple apps/servers into a single stream